 Health & Safety

 COVID-19 vaccines and boosters are recommended for anyone attending the meeting.
-Mask-wearing and other requirements will be based on the local and state guidelines and will be communicated with attendees before the start of the event.
+Mask-wearing and other requirements will be based on the local DC guidelines and will be communicated with attendees before the start of the event.
 Please refer to the latest local guidelines below.

 Access the latest COVID-19 guidelines: